Cheapest car insurance in South Carolina for a bad driving record

 Cheapest car insurance in South Carolina with a DUI

-The table below compares average car insurance rates with a clean driving record and rates after a DUI in South Carolina.
+The table below compares average car insurance premiums in South Carolina for drivers with a clean record versus those with a DUI.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI